codefresh-io/docs.codefresh.io/_docs/kb/support-ticket-examples.md

 >
 >### Impact
 >
 >Describe the business impact of this issue.
-Is the issue affecting any projects that have a set deadline?
+Does the issue affect any projects with set deadlines?

 ### Additional Information for Issues/Bugs

-To troubleshoot issues or bugs effectively, Codefresh Support requires detailed description of the issue which includes the following information:
+To troubleshoot issues or bugs effectively, Codefresh Support requires a detailed description of the issue which includes the following information:

 #### Functional errors

 1. Exact **error messages** received.
 1. Failed **build IDs** (1-3 examples).
 1. Does the issue persist after a **new run**, not just a restart?
-1. Were **any changes** recently made to the pipeline?
+1. Were **any changes** made recently to the pipeline?
-1. **Last successful execution** and when the issue first occurred.
+1. **Last successful execution**, and when the issue first occurred.
 1. Details on the **affected pipelines** (e.g., how many, names, etc.).
 1. Codefresh **runner version and setup** (e.g., SaaS, hybrid, or on-prem).
 1. **User impersonation**.